cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Reflections

 What went well:
-1. The agency used the research to make improvements.
+1. The agency used the research to make improvements to the final vresion based on user feedback.
 3. Usability testing became the norm when launching new pages.

 Challenges:
-1. The research team was approached quite late in the process when the design was almost done.
-An early prototype would have given us more time to test with a diverse set of users.
+1. The research team was approached quite late in the process when the design was almost finalized.
+An early prototype would have given us more time to test with a diverse set of users and provide more insightful feedback early on.

 ---